 For these types of meals, you must submit an itemized receipt that identifies alcohol, the business purpose, and all guests’ names, affiliations, and your business relationship.
 See Required Documentation.

-This expense generally should not exceed 100%, including tax and tip, of the daily per diem rate per person for that location.
+When in travel status, this expense generally should not exceed 100%, including tax and tip, of the daily per diem rate per person for that location.
 For example, suppose you host a business meal for five people, including you, in New York, NY, where the total daily per diem rate is $79 per person.
 In that case, your total reimbursement cannot exceed $395.
 That does not mean you can’t spend more than that; you just won’t be reimbursed for the overage.
 Any deviation from this rule requires approval from the dean, vice provost, vice president, provost, or president or a direct designee.
+This per diem rule only applies to meals in travel status, not local business meals.
+Cornell does not use per diem for local meals.
+For information about local business meals, see University Policy, Business Expenses.

 Do not pay directly for meals being provided at a private event (for a group in a restaurant or other facility only for Cornell and its guests and not open to the public).